loki-chat/cargo-ipa/README.md

 # cargo-ipa
 A cargo subcommand for compiling .ipa and .app files, for iOS and macOS (respectively).

+cargo-ipa **exclusively** supports macOS, and will only ever support macOS.
+Because Apple is Apple, you can't compile iOS apps on non-mac systems (doing so requires the iOS SDK, which is closed source and only on macOS).

 # Installation
 cargo-ipa isn't in a "finished" state yet, so it's not on crates.io.
 You can, however, still install from Git:

 `cargo install --git https://github.com/loki-chat/cargo-ipa.git`

+To install with swift-bridge integration:

+`cargo install --git https://github.com/loki-chat/cargo-ipa.git --feature swift-bridge`

 # Usage
 Currently, cargo-ipa can only build unsigned IPA and .app files.
 Hopefully, in the future, it'll support signing and installing IPAs as well.